-7.15.4 Validation of Fire and Smoke Dampers: Fire and smoke dampers are to be acceptance tested in accord with requirements of the VUSBC.
-The responsible State Fire Marshal Office shall observe the installed fire and smoke dampers and witness the fire alarm system performance tests.
-The A/E and Contractor shall certify that the fire alarm system is complete.
+Validation of the Fire Pump

+Fire pumps are to be acceptance tested in accord with the requirements of the code.
+The Office of the University Building Official (OUBO) shall observe the installed fire alarm system and witness the fire alarm system performance tests in accordance with the Uniform Statewide Building Code and NFPA 20 as applicable.
+The A/E and Contractor shall certify that the fire suppression system is complete.
+On capital projects, the regional State Fire Marshal's office shall be notified in advance of final testing to determine their availability to be on-site.